wpilibsuite/frc-docs/source/docs/software/vscode-overview/creating-robot-program.rst

 Periodic methods are called every 20 ms by default.
 This can be changed by calling the superclass constructor with the new desired update rate.

+.. danger:: Changing your robot rate can cause some unintended behavior (loop overruns).
+Teams can also use `Notifiers <https://first.wpi.edu/wpilib/allwpilib/docs/release/java/edu/wpi/first/wpilibj/Notifier.html>`__ to schedule methods at a custom rate.

 .. tabs::

    .. code-tab:: java